KIC/quant_ml/Readme.md

-NOTE: this is far from being released
+NOTE: this is far from being released.
+Future development happens at https://github.com/Pandas-Quant-Finance

-this library is used for stock trading algorithms powered by ML models.
+however this library is stable enough for my personal use for stock trading algorithms powered by ML models.
 It is intended to be used together with pandas-ml-utils.

 There are also a couple of nice plotting extensions.